thoughtbot/maybe_haskell/book/functor/curried-form.md

 *mapping*, we can talk about some of the more interesting aspects of what it really means.

-At some point, you may have wondered why Haskell type signatures don't separate arguments from return values.
+For example, you may have wondered why Haskell type signatures don't separate arguments from return values.
 The answer to that question should help clarify why the abstract function `fmap`, which works with far more than only lists, is aptly named.